About the Nebraska Space, Cyber, and Telecommunications Law Program

 Space law is the study of the laws and regulations governing not just activities in space but also activities on Earth necessary to launch objects into space or to communicate with objects in space.
 This encompasses all national and international laws governing such activities.
 Activities regulated involve innovative new industries like commercial space flight, scientific endeavors such as experiments heading to the International Space Station, the business sector and aerospace companies launching and operating satellites, as well as military applications and uses of space.

 Attorneys specializing in space law learn a unique mixture of international, U.S. administrative, and industry specific law, policy, history, and economics.
-Space law is indeed a capstone course, touching on torts, property, foreign relations, insurance, and many other areas of the law.
+Space law is a survey course, touching on torts, property, foreign relations, insurance, and many other areas of the law.

 Cyber law